agtuary/agtuary-frontend-test/README.md

 When thinking about the structure of this code, consider the wider application/platform and how many other components/pages are dynamic and change on what they show based on the calculator inputs.
 For this reason, state management is a crucial aspect as it will facilitate how the rest of the application can utilise the users inputs.

+Once done, please either host your code on GitHub/BitBucket/GitLab/other or zip up the folder (without `node_modules`) and send it to one of our team members.

 &nbsp;

 &nbsp;